Salaries for Doctors in NZ

 1. Category Run

-Category A has the highest working hours (65+), on the other hand, category F consists of 40-45 hours of weekly work.
-Needless to say, that category A runs are the highest paid amongst all!
+Category A has the highest working hours (65+), while Category F consists of 40-45 hours of weekly work.
+Needless to say, Category A runs are the highest paid amongst all!

-Working in a non-urban location can get you a higher salary as compared to urban locations.
-Auckland, Waitemata, Counties Manukau, Waikato, Hutt Valley, Capital and Coast, Canterbury and Southern (Other than Invercargill Hospital-based runs) DHBs are considered Urban Locations.
+Working in a non-urban location can get you a higher salary compared to urban locations.
+Auckland, Waitemata, Counties Manukau, Waikato, Hutt Valley, Capital and Coast, Canterbury and Southern (other than Invercargill Hospital-based runs) DHBs are considered Urban Locations.

 Whereas Northland, Lakes, Taranaki, Tairawhiti, Hawkes Bay, Bay of Plenty, Whanganui, MidCentral, Wairarapa, Nelson Marlborough, South Canterbury, West Coast, and Invercargill Hospital-based runs at Southern DHB are considered Non-Urban Locations.